alexrobincrabbe/MonStoryum/README.md

 ### Fixed Bugs

 The endgame functions originally called the main function to restart the game and break out of the start_turn loop.

-However after refactoring the code to modules, these causes a import recursion error.
+However after refactoring the code to modules, these caused an import recursion error.
 Therefore I refactored to code to exit the loop when the game had finished.
 This caused several bugs, where the game would continue the loop when it ended, or text was printed that should not appear on the screen.
 I had to fix these by introducing extra variables and condition checks to exit the loop when the game ended.

+I also refactored recursive function calls to while loops.

+Because the Enter_room function calls the start_turn function, which in turn calls the enter_room function when the player chooses to enter a new room, there is still a recursion loop in the code.
+This could be refactored by putting the enter_room function in while loop, and returning the room number from the start_turn function instead of calling the enter_room function again.
+However due to time constraints I fixed this in an unelegant way by recursively exiting the function at the end_game.

 # Future Improvements